junecastillote/EWS.PS/README.md

 - [Download the module](https://github.com/junecastillote/EWS.PS/archive/master.zip) and extract the ZIP file on your computer.

+- Open PowerShell as Administrator, change the working directory to the location of the module.
+- Run the script `.\install.ps1 -ModulePath 'C:\Program Files\WindowsPowerShell\Modules' -Verbose`

 ## Access Token Requirement

 Make sure to acquire an access token first.
 Use the `Get-MsalToken` cmdlet.